 “Want us to pool some money together and hire a secretary?”
 Red asks.

 Leaf blinks.
 “Isn’t that a bit extreme?
 It’ll probably die down in a few days, maybe a week.”
-Especially if she can just stop paying so much attention to the forums…
+Especially if I can just stop paying so much attention to the forums…

 Blue shrugs.
 “Not if we play our cards right.
 If any of you come up with some amazing new discoveries or techniques, keep it under wraps until the media coverage dies down then drop it for a new cycle.”
 He pops an egg slice into his mouth.
 “Unless it would save lives, of course.”

 “Um.”
 Red raises his hand.
 “Don’t know how much you’re joking, but can I register opposition to having an official PR strategy?
 It feels fake.
 Worse, manipulative.”

 “We’ve been over this,” Blue says.
 “You can ignore public perception if you want to be another Bill, but public perception won’t ignore you.”

 Leaf sees something flash over Red’s face, some mix of anger and pain that’s there and gone before she can fully process it.
 Blue doesn’t seem to have noticed, and before Leaf can bring it up Red sighs and nods.
 “I can’t commit to anything, but I’ll run whatever comes up by you guys, at least.
 I don’t want to mess up your plans.”

 Leaf feels herself nodding off again, until a text jolts her back awake.
 “Speaking of plans, Aiko’s on her way,” she says, and stands.
 “We’re going to take a walk around the city, if either of you want to join us.”